lcavero/blog-ddd-cqrs-ha-example/README.md

 I use [named constructors](https://verraes.net/2014/06/named-constructors-in-php/) in some classes to prevent Symfony include them as services and due to semantic reasons.

+I use [adr pattern](https://en.wikipedia.org/wiki/Action%E2%80%93domain%E2%80%93responder) in Controllers to preserve the Single Responsability principle in them.

 I'm only testing Domain Entities behaviour, other tests should probably be created.

 **Why Controller is creating the identifiers?**